awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

 done
 ```

- Suppose you want to use the two "bigger" instances only for the most resource\-intensive queries\.
-You can create a custom read\-only endpoint, and then add a static list of members so that the endpoint connects only to those DB instances\.
-Those instances are already in the lowest promotion tier, making it unlikely either of them would ever be promoted to the primary instance\.
-If one of them was promoted to the primary instance, it would become unreachable through this endpoint because we specified the `READER` type instead of the `ANY` type\.
+ Suppose that you want to use the two "bigger" instances only for the most resource\-intensive queries\.
+To do this, you can first create a custom read\-only endpoint\.
+Then you can add a static list of members so that the endpoint connects only to those DB instances\.
+Those instances are already in the lowest promotion tier, making it unlikely either of them will be promoted to the primary instance\.
+If one of them is promoted to the primary instance, it becomes unreachable through this endpoint because we specified the `READER` type instead of the `ANY` type\.

  The following example demonstrates the create and modify endpoint commands, and sample JSON output showing the initial and modified state of the custom endpoint\.

 ```
 $ aws rds create-db-cluster-endpoint --region $REGION \